 Read more tips for taking taxis in Costa Rica.

-Uber arrived in Costa Rica in August 2015 and it has been a gift to travelers.
+Good news!
+Uber works in Costa Rica and has been a gift to travelers.
 It only exists in San Jose right now but it makes getting around the city so much easier.

 You can buy a brand new motorcycle around $2000 and up depending on the brand and size.
 Also note that you do need to have a separate motorcycle license to legally drive one here and it goes by CC’s.

 There is also a taxi-boat-taxi from Arenal to Monteverde and vice versa that takes you across Lake Arenal, a boat from Sierpe to Drake Bay, Jaco to Montezuma boat and a ferry across the Golfo Dulce.

-If you like this article, follow us on Facebook for more Costa Rica/travel tips and inspiration!
+If you like this article, follow us on Facebook for more Costa Rica travel tips and inspiration!